OBBBA Expands Depreciation and Production Incentives

 - Certain activities, such as offices, administrative services, lodging, parking, sales activities, research activities and software engineering, are excluded from this allowance.

-- There is also a recapture requirement if the facilities’ status changes over the ensuing ten years.
+- There is a recapture requirement if the facilities’ status changes over the ensuing ten years.

 Preparing for What’s Next

-While the bill has passed in the House, it’s likely to see revisions in the Senate before any provisions become law.
-Businesses considering significant capital investments should monitor developments closely, especially regarding effective dates and eligibility criteria for bonus depreciation and production property deductions.
+Businesses considering significant capital investments should consider consulting with a qualified tax professional, especially regarding effective dates and eligibility criteria for bonus depreciation and production property deductions.

 Questions about how these provisions may impact your business?
 Our team is here to help you assess implications and prepare for legislative outcomes.
 Contact us to learn more.